Advanced Care Paramedic

 This program meets or exceeds the National Occupational Competencies as established by the Paramedic Association of Canada, and is accredited by Accreditation Canada.

 Admission to the Advanced Care Paramedic Program is competitive based on availability of seats, completion of admission criteria, and applicant ranking as determined by a process of selective admission evaluation.
 The JIBC ACP program has recently made changes to its admission requirements which will see the requirement of a Diploma or equivalent by the year 2021.
-Over the next 3 years, additional courses will be introduced and required using a phased approach, which are outlined below.
+These additional courses will be introduced using a phased approach as outlined below.
+For the 2020 program intake, you must have completed all admission requirements with the required grade at time of application.

 JIBC General Requirements: